clearyj5/VancouverBusAssignment/README.md

 Group Members: Peter Coyle, Hugo Crighton, Jack Cleary and Will Robbins

 Contributions Peter Coyle:
-Return trips matching input time by user in order of Trip ID Debugged Image
+Return trips matching input time by user in order of Trip ID and Debugged Image